-When the battery is disconnected or a new battery is installed, the transmission must relearn its shift strategy.
-As a result, the transmission may have firm and/or soft shifts.
+When the battery is disconnected or a new battery is installed, the transmission must relearn its adaptive strategy.
+As a result of this, the transmission may shift firmly.
 This operation is considered normal and will not affect function or durability of the transmission.
-Over time, the adaptive learning process will fully update transmission operation.
+Over time, the adaptive learning process will fully update transmission operation to its optimum shift feel.